 Upgrading a Bundle

 If you’re running a Liferay bundle, the best way to do the upgrade is to follow the steps below.
 The new Liferay is installed in a newer version of your bundle runtime.
-For example, the Liferay/Tomcat bundle for 6.0 used Tomcat 6 by default; the 6.1 bundle uses Tomcat 7.
+For example, the Liferay bundle for 6.1 uses a different version of Tomcat than the Liferay bundle for 6.2.
 We generally recommend you use the latest version of your runtime bundle, as it will be supported the longest.

 Obtain the new bundle.
 Unzip the bundle to an appropriate location on your system.